rotationalio/ensign/docs/content/examples/data_scientists.md

     """
     def __init__(self, topic="documents", ensign_creds=""):
         """
-        Initilaize the BaleenSubscriber, which will allow a data consumer to subscribe to the topic that the publisher is pushing articles
+        Initialize the BaleenSubscriber, which will allow a data consumer to subscribe to the topic that the publisher is pushing articles to
         """

         self.topic = topic